Armed Forces Day: Preserving Our Freedoms

 Character Traits: Kindness - Compassion - Humanity - Fairness - Self-respect

-Students have the opportunity to reflect on their experiences in high school, both their successes and their poor choices.
+Students have the opportunity to reflect on their experiences in middle or high school, both their successes and their poor choices.

 By taking the positive experiences with them and learning from their mistakes, they will carry more wisdom and confidence